-The Fund may, in its discretion, determine what portion, if any, of the amount paid to a redeeming Unitholder on a redemption of Class A Units is an allocation and designation to the Unitholder of net realized capital gains of the Fund that were realized by the Fund to facilitate the redemption of Class A Units.
-Any such allocation and designation will reduce the redemption price otherwise payable to the redeeming Unitholder.
-Provided that certain Tax Proposals are enacted as proposed, an amount so allocated and designated to a redeeming Unitholder may only be deductible to the Fund to the extent of the gain that would otherwise be realized by the Unitholder on the redemption of Units.
-Assuming that such Tax Proposals are enacted in their current form, the taxable component of distributions by the Fund to non-redeeming Unitholders could be greater than it would be in the absence of such amendments.
+The Fund may, in its discretion, determine what portion, if any, of the amount paid to a redeeming Unitholder on a redemption of Class A Units is an allocation and designation to the Unitholder of net realized capital gains of the Fund that were realized by the Fund to facilitate the redemption of Units.
+Any such allocation and designation will reduce the redemption price (but not the overall amount) otherwise payable to the redeeming Unitholder.
+Under related rules in the Tax Act, a taxable capital gain in respect of an amount so allocated and designated to a redeeming Unitholder may only be deductible to the Fund to the extent of half of the amount of the gain that would otherwise be realized by the Unitholder on the redemption of Units.
+Accordingly, the taxable component of distributions by the Fund to non-redeeming Unitholders could be greater than it would be in the absence of the above-mentioned rules.